Murray918/Intro-react-part-2/README.md

 }
 ```

 > Take a closer look at how this event is implemented.
 We use an attribute called `onClick` to define the behavior as to what happens when we click this particular button.
-As it's value, we're passing the handler we created, when we click the function will be called
+As it's value, we're passing our handleClick, a function defined on this component.

 Whenever we run `.setState`, our component does a "diff", comparing the Virtual DOM node with the updated state to the current DOM.
 It only replaces the current DOM with parts that have changed.